According to many, Karuizawa represents Nagano’s resort areas.

 Kaiko-en is just out of the station!

-By the way, the Koumi Line is the highest of the whole country: it reaches the altitude of 1350 meters on the sea level with Nobeyama Station: the view on Yatsu-ga-take is particularly stunning.
+By the way, the Koumi Line is the highest of the whole country: it reaches the altitude of 1350 meters above the sea level with Nobeyama Station: the view on Yatsu-ga-take is particularly stunning.

-My impression about Kaiko-en
+My impression of Kaiko-en

 I arrived in Komoro by train: the clear sky allowed me to behold Mount Asama’s shape, in a quite impressive stance.

-It is easy to see posters of ‘Ano Natsu de Matteru’ around the town, chosen as set for this anime.
+It is easy to see posters of ‘Ano Natsu de Matteru’ around town, chosen as set for this anime.

 I went then towards the recently taken to restore Ootemon, which made me feel the caslte’s atmosphere.